 Because this space was once a private home, the hotel is able to offer access to their beautiful garden and terrace space.
 It is not common for hotels in Paris to have garden access so this is a welcome advantage.

 There is also an impressive fitness center on site which makes the Relais Christine a sought after lace to stay for fitness fiends.

 In terms of location, Relais Christine is central to almost everything in Paris.
-You’ll be within walking distance to Notre Dame, Musée d’Orsay, The Louvre and the Tuileries Gardens (Read more about Discover walking tours).
+You’ll be within walking distance to Notre Dame, Musée d’Orsay, The Louvre and the Tuileries Gardens.

 The hotel also offers the option of a convertible car rental should the need arise.
 This is at additional cost to guests.